-Denton Creek, Dry Brook, and White Branch Cowanesque River - all Group 3 streams - were designated moderately impaired due to upstream impoundments, agriculture, urban impacts, and channelization.
+Camp Brook, Denton Creek, Sackett Creek and White Branch Cowanesque River - all Group 3 streams - were designated moderately impaired due to upstream impoundments, agriculture, urban impacts, and channelization.
 Denton Creek was downstream of Lake Hawkins and had low alkalinity and pH.
-Dry Brook is located in an urbanized area in Waverly, N.Y.
-White Branch Cowanesque was located in the middle of a pasture.
+Camp Brook Sackett Creek were both dominated by Chironomidae and had low diversity.
+White Branch Cowanesque was located in the middle of a pasture downstream of an impoundment.
 Most impairments in Group 3 streams were due to agriculture pollution or habitat degradation.
+Additionally, the site on the Cowanesque River downstream of the Cowanesque Reservoir (COWN 2.2) was also moderately impaired due to low taxonomic richness, EPT Index and percent Ephemeroptera.